singhsamiksha/React-Todo-Application/README.md

 1. Clone the repository to your local machine: git clone https://github.com/your-username/React-Todo-Application.git

-2. Navigate to the project directory: cd todo-app
+2. Navigate to the project directory: cd React-Todo-Application

 3. Install the dependencies: npm install